b3nj4m/barchart/README.md

 #### dataValueKey

-The key to use when looking up a value on an item in the data array (default: `'value``).
+The key to use when looking up a value on an item in the data array (default: `'value'`).

 #### height